 1. Design Your Asset Library in a Way That Makes Sense for Your Teams

-Our DAM also accepts all asset types and file formats, including images, brochures, business cards, Adobe files, templates, videos, audio files, PDFs, Excel spreadsheets, Google Docs, fonts, color HEX codes, logos — you name it.
-That way you can store all of your brand’s files in one spot instead of having to use different storage drives for different sets of assets.
+Note: Our DAM accepts hundreds of file types and formats, including documents, PDFs, spreadsheets, brochures, business cards, images, design files, templates, videos, and audio files — you name it.
+It also accepts large file sizes, so you can easily work with long-form video content like webinars.
+This flexibility lets you store all of your brand assets in one spot instead of using different storage drives for different types of content.

 - Brandfolders house all of the assets related to a specific brand.
-Many teams just have one Brandfolder, but marketing agencies or retailers with digital assets for a variety of brands can create separate Brandfolders for each brand they manage.
+Many teams have one Brandfolder, but marketing agencies or retailers with digital assets for multiple brands can create separate Brandfolders for each brand they manage.

-- Collections live within Brandfolders and allow teams to organize related groups of assets.
-You can create separate Collections or product lines or services, types of collateral, seasonal campaigns, etc.
+- Collections are a subset of assets in your Brandfolder curated for specific audiences, both internally and externally.
+You can create Collections to represent product lines or services, types of collateral, seasonal campaigns, etc.

-On top of allowing teams to establish an organized asset repository, Brandfolder also has tools to maintain that organization…even as your library grows and you have a billion (and one) users interacting with your assets.
+On top of establishing an organized asset library, Brandfolder also has tools to maintain that organization... even as your library grows and hundreds of users interact with your assets.

-- Duplicate asset detection prevents users from uploading dupe files and allows teams to merge similar assets for quick reference; this way you don’t have duplicate asset versions cluttering your library or causing confusion.
+- Duplicate asset detection prevents users from uploading dupe files and allows teams to merge similar assets for quick reference; this way, you don’t have multiple versions of content cluttering your library or causing confusion.

-- Our real-time collaboration tools allow teams to work on asset updates directly in Brandfolder, so you always have the most recent versions of assets in your DAM.
-(Version history tracks all edits so you can access old versions and see how an asset evolves.)
+- Real-time collaboration tools empower teams to work on asset updates directly in Brandfolder, so you always have immediate access to your asset’s most recent versions.

-So instead of trying to remember exactly where a file is saved or its specific file name, you can use the search bar and type product names, colors, background imagery, fonts, and so forth, and Brand Intelligence will find all of the brand assets that relate to your search.
+So instead of trying to remember exactly where a file is saved or its specific file name, you can search by term and find what you need (even if you only remember a small detail about a file).

-Note: Brand Intelligence AI also comes into play during uploading — it analyzes assets upon ingestion to automatically add all of the appropriate metadata and tags, and this data also improves the search and discovery of assets.
+Note: Brand Intelligence AI also comes into play during uploading — it analyzes assets upon ingestion to automatically add all of the appropriate metadata and tags.
+This data also improves the search and discovery of assets.

 3. Have Greater Control Over Asset Sharing (& Asset Usage)

-Brandfolder also expands upon the basic sharing methods you’ll find in cloud storage platforms, so you can fully control and monitor how/when/where assets are shared and with whom.
+Brandfolder improves upon the basic sharing methods in cloud storage platforms, so you can fully control and monitor how/when/where assets are shared and with whom.

 There are two ways to share digital assets in Brandfolder:

 - You can share assets with other team members by adding them to the Brandfolder, Collection, or Portal you want to share.
-When you add team members with user permissions, you can control exactly how they interact with your asset library (and individual assets).
-You can also add team members to singular assets or groups of selected assets if you want to get more granular with sharing.
+When you add team members with user permissions, you can control how they interact with your asset library (and individual assets).
+You can also add team members to singular assets or groups of selected assets to get more granular with sharing.